Interstellar-Relay-Community/aode-relay/README.md

 - Follow Public, become a listener of the relay
 - Undo Follow {self}, stop listening on the relay, an Undo Follow will be sent back
 - Undo Follow Public, stop listening on the relay
-- Delete {anything}, the Delete Anything is relayed verbatim to listening servers
+- Delete {anything}, the Delete {anything} is relayed verbatim to listening servers
-- Update {anything}, the Update Anything is relayed verbatim to listening servers
+- Update {anything}, the Update {anything} is relayed verbatim to listening servers

+### Supported Discovery Protocols
+- Webfinger
+- NodeInfo

 ### Configuration
 By default, all these values are set to development values.
 These are read from the environment, or